tomatic/linux-apps-for-mac-switchers/README.md

 ## Notes

-This goal of this list is to offer users switching from the Mac to Linux the most comprehensive list of Linux application software that can replace equivalent Mac apps.
+The goal of this list is to offer users switching from the Mac to Linux the most comprehensive list of Linux application software that can replace equivalent Mac apps.
 I only include apps that are currently maintained.
 I don't recommend any particular Linux distribution or differentiate between them or their "native" apps in any way.

 I'm including commercial, closed-source and web-based software and not limiting it to just free or libre software.
 While I personally favor native libre software, not everyone will share my priorities.
 I may eventually include licensing/pricing/platform info or separate the libre from the non-libre and the native from the web-based software somehow.